analogdevicesinc/ai8x-synthesis/assets/vscode/template/.vscode/README.md

 Copying a pre-made example project is a great way to get rolling quickly, and is currently the recommended method for creating new projects.

-The release package for this project (Located at Tools/VSCode-Maxim in the Microcontroller SDK) contains a `New_Project` folder designed for such purposes.
-Additionally, any of the VS Code-enabled Example projects can be copied from the SDK.
+The release package for this project (Located at Tools/VSCode-Maxim in the Analog Devices MSDK) contains a `New_Project` folder designed for such purposes.
+Additionally, any of the VS Code-enabled Example projects can be copied from the MSDK.

 1. Copy the existing project folder to an accessible location.
 This will be the location of your new project.